© 2019 RSM US LLP. All rights reserved.

 approaches to succession planning

-ESOPs, retirement plans and equity compensation plans can be advantageous tools in developing exit strategies for owners of closely held businesses.
+ESOPs, retirement plans & equity compensation plans can be helpful tools in developing exit strategies for owners of closely held businesses

 ESOPs are a unique tool that can be valuable to selling shareholders, corporations and employees in a corporate succession plan.